rasoftwares/appgen/Readme.md

 ## Objectives

-1. Generate Modular mobile apps from Json structure 2.Package them for ready download from the a specified URL
+1. Generate Modular mobile apps from Json structure
+2. Package them for ready download from the a specified URL

 ## Dependent Modules